Shah114/Language-Detection-and-Translation/README.md

 ## Language-Detection-and-Translation
 This project is a web-based application that detects the language of a given text and translates it into the desired target language.
 The application is built using the Flask web framework and utilizes the googletrans module for language detection and translation.
-The user interface is crafted with HTML to ensure a smooth and user-friendly experience. <br/>
+The user interface is crafted with HTML to ensure a smooth and user-friendly experience.
+The application provides two translation options: <br/>
+* app.py: Uses the googletrans module.
+* app_2.py: Uses the easygoogletranslate module. <br/>
 <br/>

 ## Features